Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

 via

-The definition of $\ow{F}$ and $(b2)$ ensure that the above sum is absolutely convergent.
+The definition of $\ow{F}$ and (b2) ensure that the sum is absolutely convergent.
 The following lemma is the crucial link between $\ow{L}$ and $\ow{Q}$.
-Some version of it may be found in \cite{HK}(see \cite{HKLW} and \cite{KL} also). \begin{lemma}[Green's formula] For all $u \in \ow{D}$ and $v \in C_c(V)$ the equality
+For various versions of this statement, see e.g. \cite{HK, HKLW, KL}. \begin{lemma}[Green's formula] For all $u \in \ow{D}$ and $v \in C_c(V)$ the equality

 holds.